whosaidthat-3636/Workshop-0/README.md

 ### 1. Setting up the canvas and 2D shapes
 - Background
   * setting the scale of the Canvas to be 300 in width, 400 in height
-  * background selected from a [rgb color picker](https://www.rapidtables.com/web/color/RGB_Color.html) to be a lighter shade closer to white
+  * background selected from a [RGB color picker](https://www.rapidtables.com/web/color/RGB_Color.html) to be a lighter shade closer to white
   ```
   function setup() {
   createCanvas(300, 400);}
   function draw() {
   background(250, 249, 249);
 - Lines
+  * straight line
+  * lines at an angle
+  * heavier strokes
   ```
   stroke(0);
   strokeWeight(5);